Add product

 your cart

 Bio Alberti’s cicerchia (pronounced chee-CHAIR-key-ah) is a primitive version of the chickpea - easily distinguished by their unusual shape - with a flavor that is richer and earthier.
 A truly rustic varietal, wild chickpeas came to Umbria from the middle east and allowed generations of peasants to survive in times of famine.
-Soak overnight and boil them for an hour and forty minutes, and you can add them to salads with some good olive oil, or use them in your favorite soup or meat stew.
+Add them to salads with some good olive oil, or use them in your favorite soup or meat stew.
 You can also puree them like chickpeas, add some olive oil, garlic and rosemary, and spread on crostini for a delicious antipasto.

 Cicerchia were a traditional food that fell out of popularity and nearly disappeared in Italy, until chefs and farmers rediscovered them and brought them back into style.
 We’re sure glad they did, and even happier to be able to bring the unique shape, rich flavor and outstanding protein content of these cicerchia to your table!